 When 'work-related stress' isn't related to 'work'.

-Spoiler alert: Over 80% of the distressed employees I've counselled in businesses discovered that their work had little to do with their anxious or depressed symptoms¹.
+80%+ of the distressed employees I've counselled discovered that their work had little or nothing to do with their anxious or depressed symptoms¹.

-My hope in sharing this post is to re-balance an idea I regularly hear 'that 21st century workplaces are too stressful' - to something more accepting of the reality that life in general is stressful and as we're all hard-wired to feel - getting anxious or down isn’t a malfunction.
+My hope in writing this post is to re-balance what I believe is the unhelpful idea 'that 21st century workplaces are too stressful' - to something more accepting of the reality that life in general is stressful and as we're all hard-wired to feel - getting anxious or down isn’t a malfunction.
 It's normal natural and inevitable for us all to feel that way sometimes.

 Don't get me wrong - Excessive hours, exploitative pay or unsupportive bosses/cultures absolutely need to be challenged as stress inducing.
 Getting clarity on the underlying causes of what you feel though (by pausing to express and explore it) is the real key to overcoming symptoms.
 By stopping our avoidant side from projecting negative feelings elsewhere, something that can be extra helpful when doing so is restricting your career potential.